Installing a Later 1991-93 Windshield

 windshield on.

-14. Once primed and with the butyl seal in place,
+14. Once all is primed and all the BUTYL seal is in place

 on the pinch weld, then you can finally place and stick the